Gen Z protests in Asia

-Since the early 2020s, a series of mostly Generation Z-led anti-government protests and uprisings have spread across South and Southeast Asia, with several leading to massive reforms and regime change.
-These protests began as a response to widespread corruption, nepotism, economic inequality and mismanagement, authoritarianism, and democratic backsliding.
+Since the early 2020s, as part of the worldwide Gen Z protests, a series of mostly Generation Z-led anti-government protests and uprisings have spread across Asia – most notably in South and Southeast Asia – with several leading to massive reforms and regime change.
+These protests began as a response to widespread corruption, nepotism, economic inequality and financial mismanagement, authoritarianism, and democratic backsliding.

+The protests in Bangladesh in 2024 are widely cited as the first successful Gen Z revolution in the world.
+Generation Z–led protests in other Asian countries have since followed including Nepal, Indonesia, Malaysia, the Philippines, Timor-Leste, Maldives, Iran, Mongolia and India.

+Governments were overthrown in Bangladesh and Nepal; while protests in Indonesia, India and Timor-Leste achieved reversals of unpopular policies.
+(Note: Attributed to multiple sources:)

+Etymology

 The term "Asian Spring" has been unofficially coined to describe these events, citing their similarities to the Arab Spring, though "Asian Uprising", "Gen Z protests", and "Gen Z revolutions" have also been used.
-The protests in Bangladesh in 2024 are widely cited as the first successful Gen Z revolution in the world, inspiring similar Gen Z-led protests in other Asian countries including Nepal, Indonesia, Philippines, Timor-Leste, and the Maldives.

-The protests have been notable for the leading role taken by Generation Z, especially students, with social media and internet activism being playing a key role in organizing the protests.
-Several affected governments enacted social media bans as a result.
-Symbols in popular culture, such as the flag of the Straw Hat Pirates from the Japanese manga series One Piece, have been adopted by protestors across Asia to support their cause.
-Governments were overthrown in Sri Lanka, Bangladesh, and Nepal; while protests in Indonesia and Timor-Leste achieved reversals of unpopular policies.
-Mass protests are ongoing in the Philippines.
-(Note: Attributed to multiple sources:)
+Aditya Gowdara Shivamurthy used the term "South Asian Spring" for the Sri Lankan, Bangladeshi and Nepalese protests.